learnk8s/learnk8s.io/_blog/why-kube/index.md

 Having the right technology for the job enables greater iteration speed, but it usually comes with the extra burden of managing one more programming language.

-While you could mitigate the proliferation of tools and languages, in practice it's more complex than that.
+While you could mitigate the proliferation of tools and languages, in practice, it's more complex than that.

 Two applications sharing the same JVM runtime might rely on a different set of dependencies and libraries.